skgrange/py_opc_n2_logger/README.md

   6. Run the logging programme:

 ```
-# Start logging data from the sensor, installed as a system programme
+# Start logging data from the sensor, it is installed as a system programme
 alphasense_opc_n2_logger
 ```

-The programme arguments allow for the device/location, the output directory of the data files, and the time zone used for the data files to be specified.
-Run `alphasense_opc_n2_logger --help` to find some help information.
+The programme arguments allow for the device/location such as `ttyACM0`, the output directory of the data files (the default is `~/Desktop/data`), and the time zone used for the data files to be specified (the default is "UTC").
+Run `alphasense_opc_n2_logger --help` to find some help information about these arguments.

   7. Use the `.csv` data files for something interesting.

 ## To-do

-   - Sensor query frequency
+   - Allow for different sensor query frequency and aggregation periods.